theNestruo/z80-asm-meter-vscode/README.md

 | 5.6.2 (preview)<br>5.6.3 | `200` (new default value) | ~207&nbsp;ms |
 | 5.6.4 | `250` (new default value) | 165&nbsp;ms |

+From version 6.2.0 onwards, the extension size has been improved.
+The images in the documentation contribute the most to the size of the extension.
+Using better compression have reduced the size of the images to ~150 KB, and the extension total size is about ~220 KB.

 </details>